jfroelich/rss-reader/lessons.md

 # Recognize the difference between (1) glue code specific to your program and (2) modular library code that is more specific to a platform on which your glue code operates as an extension of the language's built in library.

 # Do not go too far/hard against the grain.
 Some languages want your code to work a certain way and do things a certain way.

+# Not all syntax improvements are good improvements.
+Like default parameter values.

+I think the language designers made a mistake here.
+This is an example of trying to make code more concise.
+The checks within the function body are clearer, and more explicit.
+I am not sure why someone tried to eliminate them, and for what benefit.
+The negatives outweigh the positives in this case.
+I would avoid the use of default parameter values.